The Infinite Clip, 3D printed Paperclip

 We've tested it on a Stratasys FDM machine and an EOS SLS machine in ABS and polyamide respectively.
 We tried to make it as flat as possible but it probably won't work on a Makerbot because of support (we didn't try it on ours) but please tell us if it does!

 Liked ByView All

 The Infinite Clip, 3D printed Paperclip by imaterialise is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure imaterialise would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure imaterialise would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).